alphagov/govuk-developer-docs/source/manual/alerts/fastly-error-rate.html.md

 $ sudo service collectd restart
 ```

-To prove collectd is the problem, use this query in Kibana:
+To prove collectd is the problem, use this query in Logit Kibana:

 ```rb
 syslog_hostname:monitoring-1.management AND syslog_program:collectd